 Hot Tip: If your insurance company takes credit or debit cards, you may be able to purchase Visa or Mastercard gift cards at the supermarket, earn elevated rewards, then pay your insurance bill (which may normally result in just 1x earnings) with your gift cards.

-With a nice welcome bonus, 6% cash-back at U.S. supermarkets (up to $6,000 in purchases each year; 1x thereafter), and an annual fee that is waived the first year, the Amex Blue Cash Preferred card has some compelling reasons to try the card out to see if its a fit.
+With a nice welcome bonus, 6% cash-back at U.S. supermarkets (up to $6,000 in purchases each year; 1x thereafter), the Amex Blue Cash Preferred card has some compelling reasons to try the card out to see if its a fit.

 Best Credit Cards for Purchasing Gift Cards at Office Supply Stores